 The fact that HFE does not offer discounts just proves how they value the quality of the service they offer and how they are not willing to undersell, and rightly so!

 I loved every single aspect of my training.
-The practical sessions were intense weekends during which I learnt so much from the instructors who taught the classes in a professional, but also fun way.
+The practical sessions were intense weekends in Manchester during which I learnt so much from the instructors who taught the classes in a professional, but also fun way.
 My personal tutor was amazing, we had regular calls to talk through my progress and make sure I stayed on track with my learning and my assignments.

 I rang her up whenever I was in doubt of something and she was always helpful and friendly, even though we never met.
 Although I preferred studying on the handouts, I found the online content really helpful to verify my knowledge and revise.
 In addition, through attending the course I made some very good friends.